Last Updated on 4 days

-Enterprise content management definition was first introduced back in early 2000 by AIIM.
+The initial definition was first introduced back in early 2000 by AIIM.

-This definition has evolved over time to meet the demands of information management.
+Again, this definition has evolved over time to meet the demands of information management.

-ECM tools encompass all the needed capabilities allowing organizations to digitally manage their information in a centralized repository.
+Enterprise content management systems encompass all the needed capabilities allowing organizations to digitally manage their information in a centralized repository.
 It will support their processes and business goals by ensuring that information is easily accessible and useful throughout their lifecycle.

 Adopting an electronic content management system should be coupled with well-defined organization-wide information management strategies to effectively improve operational efficiencies, reduce cost, and adhere to different regulatory requirements.

 Back in 2017, Gartner announced that the terminology should be replaced by Content Services, a strategic concept that covers three aspects, namely CS applications, Platforms, and Components.

 ECM was and will always be the core of IM.